JohnMushatt/DongBoyAdvance-DBA/README.md

 ## __Release v1.0.2__
+##### Current goal for v1.0.2 release is proper recognition and parsing of opcodes which should set me up for handling the implementation of the opcodes themselves.
 ### Tasks:
 - [20%] Finish implementing ARM 32-bit instruction set

 - [40%] Implement IPC between DBA and DBA_Debugger (Probably shared memory model)
 - [30%] Decode .gba opcodes for translation phase
-    - [33%] Recognize specific ARM7TDMI opcodes
+    - [15/21] Recognize specific ARM7TDMI opcodes

     - [ 0%] Properly parse each opcode for arguments and flags
 - [10%] Cleanup and improve CMake process to use Conan (potentially not necessary given that the project doesn't have many 3rd party libraries)